-The school will only accept references obtained directly from the referee and it will not rely on references or testimonials provided by the applicant or on open references or testimonials.
-The school will verbally confirm with referees that they have completed the reference themselves, and may ask them to verify the details of the written reference provided.
+The School will only accept references obtained directly from the referee and it will not rely on references or testimonials provided by the applicant or on open references or testimonials.

-The school will compare all references with any information given on the application form.
-Any discrepancies or inconsistencies in the information will be taken up with the applicant and the relevant referee before any appointment is confirmed.
+The School will compare all references with any information given on the application form.
+Any discrepancies or inconsistencies in the information will be taken up with the applicant before any appointment is confirmed.
+References are always taken up in writing and in addition a member of the schools staff telephones the referee for confirmation of the reference, taking notes which are dated and signed.

-Where a reference is not received prior to interview, it will be reviewed upon receipt.
-Any discrepancies identified between the reference and the application form and/or the interview assessment form, will be considered by the School.
+Where a reference is not received prior to interview it will be reviewed upon receipt.
+Any discrepancies identified between the reference and the application form and/or the interview assessment from will be considered by the School.
 The applicant may be asked to provide further information or clarification before an appointment can be confirmed.

-If factual references are received, ie. those which contain limited information such as job title and dates of employment, this would not necessarily disadvantage an applicant, although additional references may be sought before an appointment can be confirmed.
+If factual references are received ie those which contain limited information such as job title and dates of employment, this will not necessarily disadvantage an applicant although additional references may be sought before an appointment can be confirmed.